-Use of Proceeds Eligibility Criteria (as at 30 September 2019) Key Performance Indicators (KPIs) Gender Equality Organisations that currently hold the Employer of Choice for Gender Equality citation (EOCGE) by the Workplace Gender Equality Agency (WGEA).
-Exclusionary criteria: (i) Organisations, whose current principal industry and primary or predominant activities have been assessed by NAB as being one or more of the following: - Alcohol - Gambling - Tobacco - Military Weapons - Predatory Lending - Fossil Fuels - Palm Oil - Transport of live cattle - Whaling NAB intends to report on the percentage of women on boards, aggregated to an average number at the level of the allocated portfolio. (ii) Organisations that are involved in major environmental, social or governance controversies (Category 5 controversies), as assessed by Sustainalytics.
+Use of Proceeds Eligibility Criteria Key performance indicators (KPIs) Gender Equality Organisations that currently hold the Employer of Choice for Gender Equality citation (EOCGE) by the Workplace Gender Equality Agency (WGEA).
+Exclusionary criteria: Organisations, whose current principal industry and primary or predominant activities have been assessed by NAB as being one or more of the following: Alcohol Gambling Tobacco Military Weapons Predatory Lending Fossil Fuels Palm Oil Transport of live cattle Whaling NAB intends to report on the percentage of women on boards, aggregated to an average number at the level of the allocated portfolio.
+Organisations that are involved in major environmental, social or governance controversies (Category 5 controversies), as assessed by Sustainalytics.